osmandapp/web/main/docs/user/navigation/route-line-appearance.md

 :::note

-<ProFeature/> Some parameters you can use only with Pro feature <a href="https://osmand.net/docs/user/purchases/android#free-and-paid-features">OsmAnd Pro subscribers</a>.
+<ProFeature/> Some parameters you can use only with <a href="https://osmand.net/docs/user/purchases/android#free-and-paid-features">OsmAnd Pro subscribtion</a>.

 :::